andrefigueira/.context-designs/README.md

 Claude Code: [Consistent with everything else, zero guidance needed]
 ```

-**The difference?** Claude Code reads your `.context/` files automatically and applies your standards to everything.
-No repetition.
-No drift.
-Perfect consistency.
+Claude Code reads your `.context/` files automatically and applies your standards to everything.
+You document your standards once, and every component follows them.

 ### Setting Up Your Context